ge-wu/dot_files/README.md

 # dot_file

-This repo. contains a bunch of files I need for my Linux.
-My mainly usage of Linux is to write LaTex with Vim, so my goal is to build my Vim into a LaTex IDE oriented, and I am very satisfied so far.

-Linux Distribution: Arch Linux
+This repository contains my dofiles, tools and packages I need for my Linux.

 ## LaTex
 Download all the LaTex packages.